lab-cosmo/librascal/docs/source/whitepaper.rst

 * Holding information about an atomic structure
 * Building clusters based on existing structural information
+* Filtering, sorting or modifying existing clusters
+* Computing properties of clusters (e.g. distances, angles, ...)
-* Provide iterators that can be used to loop over clusters of a given type, and to access properties associated with clusters of each body order.
+* Providing iterators that can be used to loop over clusters of a given type, and to access properties associated with clusters of each body order.

 .. image:: ../figures/implementation_structure_manager.svg